Configuration

 TLS_KEY |

-TLS certificates are required for screen sharing.
-Desktop apps may not use system certificate store for MQTT.
+TLS certificates are required for MQTT screen sharing.
+Desktop apps may not use the system certificate store for MQTT.

 Requires overriding DNS for vernemq-prod.cloud.remarkable.engineering to point to your rmfakecloud instance and using a TCP (not HTTP) reverse proxy.